Using External Libraries

 // { BigNumber: "23610503242" }

-The web3.js library offers a simple but powerful API to interact with the ethereum ecosystem using EIP-1193, HTTP, IPC or WebSocket providers.
+The web3.jsarrow-up-right library offers a simple but powerful API to interact with the ethereum ecosystem using EIP-1193arrow-up-right, HTTP, IPC or WebSocket providers.

-The web3.js library reveals the Web3 class which is compatible with the Stargazer ChainProvider.
+The web3.jsarrow-up-right library reveals the Web3arrow-up-right class which is compatible with the Stargazer ChainProvider.

-Once the web3.js Web3 object is created you can start interacting with the network using this library.
+Once the web3.jsarrow-up-right Web3arrow-up-right object is created you can start interacting with the network using this library.

 Last updated